About Adam

 “A hugely accomplished instrumentalist” – The Wire

-Over the past decade, Adam Fairhall has forged an international reputation as a jazz pianist and improviser of exceptional versatility.
-Based near Manchester, England and highly active on that city’s burgeoning creative music scene, he is perhaps best known as the pianist in Nat Birchall’s Coltrane-inspired band, and as a free improviser with such acclaimed groups as The Spirit Farm.
-His previous release under his own name, The Imaginary Delta (SLAM 2012), was named Album of the Year by influential US blog Bird Is The Worm, and revealed a deep understanding of early jazz and the ways in which it can connect to free jazz and contemporary idioms.
-He has continued this synthesis in his recent solo piano album, Friendly Ghosts (Efpi 2017); in Adam’s playing, idioms drawn from any period of jazz history may be blended, collided, subverted, hinted at or played completely ‘straight’.
+His debut release under his own name, The Imaginary Delta (SLAM 2012), was named Album of the Year by influential US blog Bird Is The Worm, and revealed a deep understanding of early jazz and the ways in which it can connect to free jazz and contemporary idioms.
+He continued this synthesis in his solo piano album, Friendly Ghosts (Efpi 2017), and in his album with drummer Johnny Hunter, Winifred Atwell Revisited (Efpi 2022).
+In Adam’s playing, idioms drawn from any period of jazz history may be blended, collided, subverted, hinted at or played completely ‘straight’.
 His aim is to place his deep knowledge of jazz piano techniques, from ragtime to free jazz, at the service of playful, spontaneous invention, within a freewheeling and sometimes rough-edged improvisational style that creates its own momentum and energy.
-Friendly Ghosts garnered excellent reviews from the Wire, Jazzwise and various websites, and received airplay on BBC Radio 3 (Late Junction), Daniel Spicer’s radio show The Mystery Lesson and multiple plays on Jazz FM.
-Adam is due to perform solo sets at Brighton Alternative Jazz Festival 2018 (on the bill with Matthew Shipp, Ivo Perelman and Peter Brotzmann) and the London Jazz Festival 2018 (as part of Ethan Iverson’s residency at King’s Place).

-Adam began, like many pianists, by practising boogie and blues with friends during school lunchtimes.
-He received piano lessons covering jazz harmony and repertoire in his teens, before moving north to study Contemporary Arts at MMU Cheshire, where he received a first class honours degree and an MA with distinction.
-Having decided towards the end of his undergraduate studies to devote his time to the study of jazz, Adam followed his studies at MMU with Master’s study at Leeds College of Music, receiving a MMus in Jazz Studies (Performance) in 2005.
+Raised in Cornwall, Adam began by practising blues piano with friends during school lunchtimes, and as a teenager he received piano lessons covering jazz harmony and repertoire.
+Adept at both art and music, Adam dropped out of Leeds College of Music after one term in order to study Contemporary Arts at MMU Cheshire, where he received a first class honours degree and an MA with distinction.
+However, having made a final decision to devote his time to the study of jazz, Adam returned to Leeds College of Music to pursue a Masters degree, receiving a MMus in Jazz Studies (Performance) in 2005.
 While at Leeds he studied with pianist Mark Donlon and also took lessons with pianist Matthew Bourne.
 In 2005 he received the college’s Sam Hood Rosebowl for Outstanding Jazz Performance.
-Returning to MMU to teach and continue his practice and research, Adam received a PhD in 2008 and continues to hold a part-time post as Senior Lecturer in Popular Music in the Cheshire faculty’s Department of Contemporary Arts.
+Returning to MMU to teach and continue his practice and research, Adam received a PhD in 2008 and continues to teach music in HE.

-Adam also leads or co-leads projects in a variety of other formats, from an organ trio (The Revival Room, due to support Uri Caine at the Howard Assembly Rooms in November 2017) to piano trios (Fragments trio and The Markov Chain).
-His work frequently involves him playing keyboard instruments other than the piano, including prepared electric piano, Indian harmonium, toy piano and drawbar organ, and he is becoming increasingly active as an accordionist in several projects.
-On all these instruments Adam enjoys exploiting and subverting conventional techniques while investigating the idiosyncratic, individual qualities of the instrument and its potential for free playing.
+Adam also collects, prepares and performs upon a range of small keyboard instruments, including a prepared Hohner Pianet T electric piano, an Indian harmonium, a Dulcitone and several toy pianos.
+On these instruments, and on organ and accordion, Adam enjoys exploiting and subverting conventional techniques while investigating the idiosyncratic, individual qualities of the instrument and its potential for free playing.
 In developing a free vocabulary for instruments relatively rare in that field, Adam is becoming increasingly sought after as a free player, both in the northern scene and the London scene.
-In 2015 he took his collection of prepared toy pianos to New York for a solo set at ABC No-Rio in the Lower East Side, where he performed after renowned saxophone player Daniel Carter.